simwrapper/papaparse/README.md

 Users know that putting double-quotes around a field in Excel will force Excel to interpret that cell as a string even if its content is numeric.

 So, this patched version of PapaParse does the same thing: Even when the library's dynamic typing option is enabled, fields surrounded with double-quotes will be returned as strings, not numbers/booleans.

+### 2. Comments in CSV files

+Papaparse includes an option to skip lines beginning with a comment tag, and SimWrapper uses the `#` hash/number sign to mark lines that are to be skipped.

+But Papaparse throws these comments away, whereas SimWrapper would like to get some meta information about the CSV file using comments.
+For example, some SimWrapper plugins look for the EPSG coordinate reference system code in comments.

+So this modified version of Papaparse builds an called `comments` containing the list of comment lines that is returned as part of the regular `{data, meta, errors, comments}` object that Papaparse returns.

 Parse CSV with JavaScript